communitiesuk/delta-common-infrastructure/README.md

 ### 6 JasperReports server

-Ensure the Jasper binaries S3 bucket exists and has the expected JasperReports zip in, follow the instructions in the module readme to create the S3 bucket if not.
+Follow the setup instructions in the module readme.
 Make sure the `jasper_s3_bucket` variable is set correctly.

 ```sh